Modane: History

 In 1871, following the opening of the Mont-Cenis rail tunnel Modane quickly became a border city.
 The Italian journey began between Italian immigration and transit trade and the population increased significantly.
 However, the increasingly strained relations between France and Italy lead to the construction in 1885 of the Fort du Replaton, an interdiction fort to monitor the entrance of the tunnel.

-During World War I, a train carrying some 1,000 French troops from the Italian front derails while descending a steep hill in Modane; at least half of the soldiers are killed in France's greatest rail disaster.
+During World War I, a train carrying some 1,000 French troops from the Italian front derailed while descending a steep hill in Modane; at least half of the soldiers were killed in France's greatest rail disaster.

 During World War II, the city was bombed on 13 or 17 September 1943 by Allied aircraft.
 The objective of the bombing was the station, an important centre of transit between France and Italy.
 The bombing caused 60 victims and 100 houses were destroyed.
 A second bombing took place on the night of 10–11 November 1943, killing five civilians.

 In 1969, the city turned to tourism.
 A chairlift departing from Fourneaux and joining the hamlet of Charmaix on the commune of Modane, at 1550 m altitude, was indeed created, like the d'Arrondaz snow stadium, allowing skiing at 1550 to 2500 m altitude.

 In 1983, the promoter of Tignes, Pierre Schnebelen, created a new station from d'Arrondaz.
 It built the estate on the hamlet, two cable cars of 1550 to 2737 m, joining the top of Punta Bagna.
 A new international ski resort was created: Valfréjus (station attached to the municipality of Modane).
 Between 1983 and 2008, the station evolved to have 7,000 tourist beds.